Route audited: 24th August 2022

 The route described here is the shortest known viable route between Sheffield and Doncaster along the Don Valley.
 It is possible to get from Sheffield to Doncaster on the Trans-Pennine Trail, but it is a longer way round via the Dearne Valley.

-If you choose the TPT route, take the signposted right turn and follow the track along the side of a playing field, and then take the rough track (with care!) down to the River Don which you cross on a converted railway bridge and continue straight for about another half mile, before doubling back to the right and down to the river.
-The TPT was resurfaced in early 2017 and now has tarmac from Sprotborough through to Pastures Rd.
-Take the trail to the former Earth Centre at Conisbrough, now a children’s outdoor centre, and go down the off-ramp to the left.
+Take the Trail to the Kingswood Dearne Valley a children’s outdoor centre formerly the and go down the off-ramp to the left.
 Cross the river via the Don Bridge entrance and, leaving the car park, turn right onto the A6023 for a short time.
 (If you need a tea break, go left on the A6023 instead and follow the signs to Conisbrough castle.
 There is a cafe at the old castle lodge.)
 Just before the level crossing at Denaby Main turn left and follow this minor road through Old Denaby to the B6090, turn left then first right to the A630 (T), turn r. and proceed with care towards Thrybergh.

 A chance for a cup of tea and a sticky bun here, Thrybergh Country park has a cafe popular with cyclists.
 This is on the A630(T) opposite the junction with Carr Lane, where our TPT option rejoins the road route.

-From Tinsley there are three main options for continuing to the city centre :-
+From Tinsley there are four main options for continuing to the city centre :-

-(B) The Five Weirs Walk cycle/pedestrian route is a generally faster and more pleasant way, but does have some road crossings and a short section of on road cycling.
+(B) The Five Weirs Walk cycle/pedestrian route is a generally faster and more pleasant way, but does have some road crossings, a diversion and a short section of on road cycling.
 From the canal towpath at Tinsley, cross the pedestrian/cycle bridge over the railway track and the river.
 Cross the tram tracks by the level crossing, then turn right on the red tarmac cycle path.

 Follow this to where it divides, taking the right hand fork under the road bridge.
 The path runs parallel to the river and crosses Weedon Street, then turns left on to Carbrook St. Just before the junction with the main road, turn right to follow the cycle path on the pavement.
 This crosses Milford St and then Janson St. Follow the pavement cycle path along Janson St, then left on Bold St. After 150 yards, turn right on the cycle path and cross the river by the footbridge.
 The 5WW is easy to follow from here, it crosses Newhall Rd, Stevenson Rd and East Coast Rd.

-The stretch between East Coast Rd and the next bridge on Attercliffe Rd (Washford Bridge) closes in the evening so you may need to follow the yellow diversion signs.
+The stretch between East Coast Rd and the next bridge on Attercliffe Rd (Washford Bridge) is closed due to flood damage so follow the yellow diversion signs.
 The trail temporarily leaves the river and emerges on Warren St. Go straight across Leveson St and follow the signs along the walkway, across the Bailey Bridge and along the the shared use pavement to the amazing Cobweb Bridge which passes under the railway arch.
 Follow the final section of the walk to Blonk St, turn right and use the shared use pavement to the traffic lights.
 Turn left and use the bus gate to reach Waingate & the City Centre.

-(D) If you wish to keep to the road, the A6109 to the North of Meadowhall is straight and fast (the traffic is fast too) , whilst the A6178 is slower and more congested.
+(D) On Road.
+(Not shown on map) If you wish to keep to the road, the A6109 to the North of Meadowhall is straight and fast (the traffic is fast too) , whilst the A6178 is slower and more congested.
+An Active Travel scheme around Attercliffe due for construction in the winter of 2022 should improve things.

 For Sheffield University, from the Markets take Queen St, first left and then right onto Campo Lane – it’s a marked cycle route.
 This will bring you up to Townhead St which you should cross and go up Trippet Lane which will bring you up to University precincts.
 If you are heading towards Hillsborough stay on Queen St and you can use the West Bar Green Cycle Crossing to Scotland St.